AIS Training Courses

 - Apply rules for calculating the Injury Severity Score (ISS) for multiple body region injuries

 The Emergency Nurses Association (ENA) as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation has approved all contact hours awarded.

 The course is designed for trauma nurses/coordinators, registrars, physicians, hospital records personnel and researchers, or engineers who are responsible for injury databases.
 Participants should have general knowledge of anatomy.

 These recommendations for online and onsite courses are to ensure your success in completion of the Injury Scaling Course and will provide you with a solid basis from which to build your AIS coding understanding.

 - 3-6 months of experience in working with a trauma or coding registry.

 - Basic anatomy course or equivalency.

 Online vs. Onsite Courses

-The onsite classroom option works best for those who prefer the more traditional setting.
-Over two days, students will learn in a fast paced, instructor-driven environment with plenty of peer interaction.
+In person classes work best for those who prefer a traditional setting.
+This is also a fast paced, instructor-driven environment with plenty of peer interaction.
 The onsite course works well for students who are successful integrating new content and demonstrating skills quickly.